esphome/esphome-docs/components/grove_tb6612fng.rst

 ``grove_tb6612fng.change_address`` Action
 -----------------------------------------

-Set the board can change address in case you want to connect multiple once, the addresses avialable are: 0x01 ~ 0x7f
+If you require connecting multiple boards at once, the address can be changed using this action.
+The address can be changed to a value in the range of ``0x01 - 0x7f`` inclusive.

 .. code-block:: yaml